Rank-N-Contrast: Learning Continuous Representations for Regression: Our Approach: Rank- n -Contrast ( )

+As a result, we define the per-sample \supcr\ loss as the average negative log-likelihood over all other samples in a given batch:

+Intuitively, for an anchor sample $i$, \emph{any} other sample $j$ in the batch is \textbf{contrasted} with it, enforcing the feature similarity between $i$ and $j$ to be larger than that of $i$ and any other sample $k$ in the batch, if the label distance between $i$ and $k$ is larger than that of $i$ and $j$.
+Minimizing $l^{(i)}_{\textsc{RnC}}$ will align the orders of feature embeddings with their corresponding orders in the label space w.r.t. anchor $i$.

+$\supcrloss$ is then enumerating over all $2N$ samples as anchors to enforce the entire feature embeddings ordered according to their orders in the label space:

-At a high level, our loss can be explained in the context of positive/negative pairs, commonly used in contrastive learning.
-Contrastive learning and SupCon focus on classification.
-Hence, positive samples are those that come from the same class or the same input image, and all other samples are negative samples.
-In regression problems, there are no classes but continuous labels.
-Any two samples can be thought of as a positive pair or a negative pair, depending on context.
-To exploit the inherent continuity underlying the labels, we define positive and negative samples in a \emph{relative} way, based on their label distance to the anchor.
-In particular, we rank samples with respect to their label distance to the anchor.
-We then contrast the anchor to the sample in the batch that is \emph{closest} in the label space, which will be treated as the positive sample.
-All other samples are farther from the anchor and should be negative samples.
-We also contrast the anchor to the \textit{second closest} sample in the batch.
-In this case, only samples in the batch that are farther from the positive sample (i.e., samples whose ranks is three or higher) can act as negative samples.
-We continue this process for higher rank samples (the third closest, fourth closest, etc.), and all anchors in a batch.
+\textbf{Interpretation.} To exploit the inherent continuity underlying the labels, $\supcrloss$ ranks samples in a batch with respect to their label distances to the anchor.
+When contrasting the anchor to the sample in the batch that is \emph{closest} in the label space, it enforces their similarity to be larger than all other samples in the batch.
+Similarly, when contrasting the anchor to the \textit{second closest} sample in the batch, it enforces their similarity to be larger than only those samples that have a rank of three or higher in terms of distance to the anchor.
+This process is repeated for higher-rank samples (i.e., the third closest, fourth closest, etc.) and for all anchors in a batch.

-Figure~\ref{fig:method}(a) shows an example batch, and Figure~\ref{fig:method}(b) shows two positive pairs and their corresponding negative pair(s).
-Specifically, for any anchor sample $i$, \emph{any} other sample $j$ in the same batch can be used to create a positive pair with corresponding negative samples set to all samples in the batch whose labels differ from $i$'s label by more than the label of $j$.
-In other words, $\supcrloss$ aims to force the feature similarity between $i$ and $j$ greater than the feature similarity between $i$ and any other sample $k$ in the batch if the label distance between $i$ and $k$ is greater than $i$ and $j$.
-Therefore, optimizing $\supcrloss$ will make the feature embedding ordered according to the order in the label space.
-The design of $\supcrloss$ sufficiently leverages the ordered relationships between samples reflected in the continuous label space of regression problems, which is also the intrinsic difference between regression problems and classification problems.